 Founded in 2009, Optibrium is headquartered in Cambridge, UK with offices in Boston and San Francisco, USA.
 Optibrium continues to develop new products and research novel technologies to improve the efficiency and productivity of the drug discovery process.
 Optibrium works closely with its broad range of customers and collaborators that include leading global pharma, agrochemical and flavouring companies, biotech and academic groups.

 For further information visit www.optibrium.com or join in discussions on improving the productivity of drug discovery at www.optibrium.com/community

 About Intellegens https://www.intellegens.ai

 Intellegens is a spin-out from the University of Cambridge with a unique Artificial Intelligence (AI) toolset that can train deep neural networks from sparse or noisy data.
 The technique, created at the Cavendish Laboratory, is encapsulated in Intellegens first commercial product, Alchemite™.
 The innovative deep learning algorithms that Alchemite™ is based on can see correlations between all available parameters, both inputs and outputs, in fragmented, unstructured, corrupt or even noisy datasets.
-The result is models that can predict missing values, find errors and optimise target properties.
+The result is accurate models that can predict missing values, find errors and optimise target properties.
 Capable of working with data that is as little as 0.05% complete, Alchemite™ can unravel data problems that are not accessible to traditional deep learning approaches.
 Suitable for deployment across any kind of numeric dataset, Alchemite™ is delivering ground breaking solutions in drug discovery, advanced materials, patient analytics and predictive maintenance – enabling organisations to break through data analysis bottlenecks, reduce the amount of time and money spent on research, and support better, faster decision-making.